audioxide/data/data/posts/20171025-reviews-queen-news-of-the-world.md

   majority of songs on News of the World are weirdly tame: there’s no headbang-inducing rock epic, nor is there a funky dance number."
 week: 121
+blurb: "The least I anticipated was an array of huge, theatrical arrangements topped with sizzling guitar solos, but this wasn’t to be.
+The majority of songs on News of the World are weirdly tame: there’s no headbang-inducing rock epic, nor is there a funky dance number."
 ---
 author: ANDRÉ
 review: >-